aliabdelhai/SimpleMenuApp/README.md

 A simple web application written in React, which serves restaurants menus.
 The front-end use HTML5 technologies: HTML5, CSS, React.JS
-The back-end use JavaScript technologies: Node.js, Express.js, SQL database.
+The back-end use JavaScript technologies: Node.js, Express.js, Mongo database.

 ## Requirements